 - Property damage.

 After an injury, you may not know the cause of the accident or who was responsible.
 There may be multiple causes of a horse-related accident that are not always clear to the victim at the time.
 It may require an investigation to determine who was responsible so that the victim can be compensated.

-Under California law, a negligent party is liable for any injuries caused to another.
+Under the law, a negligent party is liable for any injuries caused to another.
 In a horseback riding accident, a negligent owner or trainer could be liable to the injured rider for any injuries suffered.